 The Relationship Between Body Temperature and Sleep

 Most experts agree that core body temperature has a lot to do with how well you sleep.
-Your circadian rhythm (internal body clock) regulates many functions of the body including heart rate, blood pressure, hormone release, and body temperature; all which act together to help you stay awake during the day, and sleep at night.
+Your circadian rhythm (internal body clock) regulates many functions of the body including heart rate, blood pressure, hormone release, and body temperature; all of which act together to help you stay awake during the day, and sleep at night.

 When you begin to fall asleep your body temperature naturally begins to decrease by 1 to 2 degrees of normal wakefulness temperature (98.6 degrees Fahrenheit).
 Researchers believe that our body temperature dips so that it can conserve energy for other functions that would normally be spent on maintaining regular body temperature.

 However, in either hot or cold sleep environments our bodies struggle to reach the optimal body temperature for sleep which leads to restlessness, difficulty falling asleep or maintaining sleep, and fragmented sleep.